TABLE OF CONTENTS

 CTU gives you the flexibility to finish each course based on your busy schedule.
 Dive deep into the extra resources including books written by the Guru of Ganja himself, Ed Rosenthal.

 Don't fret about not having enough time to complete each quiz or exam.
-You get one year of access to all of the educational resources.
+You get twelve weeks of access to all of the educational resources.
 The online program gives you access at all hours of the day based on your open schedule.

 Whether you live in Boulder, Denver, or Colorado Springs, CTU is only a few steps away on your laptop, phone, or tablet with an internet connection.